xpiu/minimal-to-do/README.md

 - **Task Priority**: Add ' - Urgent', ' - High', ' - Normal', or ' - Low' at the end (don't forget the dash -)
 - **Task Keywords**: Use hashtags like at the end of a task name `#project #urgent #meeting`
 - **Task Description**: Add '  >' before description text.
 The description can be broken up into multiple lines by starting a new line with '  >'.
+Use '  >' alone (empty line) to create paragraph breaks.
 - **Subtasks**: Start your indentation with 2 spaces for subtasks, e.g. `  - `

 ### Example content for todo.md